Magic distances in twisted bilayer graphene: Results

-Let us consider a specific equivalence class $\gamma$, spanned by the representative twist angle $\theta_{0}$ at the interlayer distance $d_{0}$.
-By the defining relation~(\ref{eqclass}) and the bijectivity of $F$, there exists a unique interlayer distance
+where $F(d_{0}){=}1$ at a reference value $d_{0}$, ensuring $\omega_0{=}\omega(d_0)$.
+Let us consider the equivalence class $\gamma$, represented by a twist angle $\theta_{0}$ at the interlayer distance $d_{0}$.
+By the defining relation~(\ref{eqclass}) and the bijectivity of $F$, there exists a unique interlayer distance: